Kun Cheng, (816) 235-2425, firstname.lastname@example.org

 and pass with a “B” or better.

 Other Discipline-Specific Special Requirements

 Students who receive two C grades or one D grade in didactic courses are subject to dismissal from the program.
 A student who receives one F grade will not be retained.
 Students will not be allowed to attain more than one C grade in a co-discipline course.

-Appeals by graduate students on matters pertaining to research or studies in the discipline will be routed initially to the supervisory committee and managed according to the appropriate procedures established for the Division of Pharmaceutical Sciences, School of Pharmacy.
+Appeals by graduate students on matters pertaining to research or studies in the discipline will be routed initially to the supervisory committee and managed according to the appropriate procedures established within the School of Pharmacy.

 Comprehensive Examination Guidelines

-Ph.D. students who choose pharmaceutical sciences as the primary discipline must successfully pass a qualifying examination given by the division prior to applying to take their written and oral comprehensive examinations.
-Once the qualifying examination has been successfully completed, the comprehensive examinations will be given after the student has completed the majority of didactic coursework requirements but not later than the end of the third year.
-The examinations will be administered by the student's supervisory committee.
-The comprehensive examinations (written and oral) must be passed before a doctoral student can be admitted to candidacy.
-Before the comprehensive examination can be taken, the student must submit and have accepted a research proposal in a form satisfactory to the supervisory committee.
-The comprehensive examination will be administered by the student's supervisory committee and will consist of both written and oral components.
+Ph.D. students who choose Pharmaceutical Science as the primary discipline must successfully pass comprehensive oral and written examinations given by the Supervisory Committee by the end of the third year.
+The Comprehensive Examinations will be given after the student has completed the majority of didactic coursework requirements but not later than the end of the third year.
+The Comprehensive Examinations (written and oral) must be passed before a doctoral student can be admitted to candidacy.